Segre classes and Kempf-Laksov formula in algebraic cobordism: Preliminaries on algebraic cobordism

-The main achievement of Levine and Morel concerning oriented cohomology theories is the construction of algebraic cobordism, denoted $\Omega^*$, which they identify as universal in the following sense. \begin{thm}[ {\cite[Theorems 1.2.6 and 1.2.7]{LevineMorel}}] Let $k$ be a field of characteristic 0. $\Omega^*$ is universal among oriented cohomology theories on $\SM$.
+The main achievement of Levine and Morel concerning oriented cohomology theories is the construction of algebraic cobordism, denoted $\Omega^*$, which they identify as universal in the following sense. \begin{thm}[( {\cite[Theorems 1.2.6 and 1.2.7]{LevineMorel}})] $\Omega^*$ is universal among oriented cohomology theories on $\SM$.
 That is, for any other oriented cohomology theory $A^*$ there exists a unique morphism

 of oriented cohomology theories.
-Furthermore, its associated formal group law $(\Omega^*(\spec k),F_\Omega)$ is isomorphic to $(\Laz,F)$, the universal one. \end{thm} One of the consequences of the universality is that it allows to translate formulas which hold in $\Omega^*$ to every other oriented cohomology theory $A^*$, by making use of $\vartheta_A$.
+Furthermore, its associated formal group law $(\Omega^*(\Spec(\bfk)),F_\Omega)$ is isomorphic to the universal one defined on the Lazard ring $(\Laz,F)$. \end{thm} One of the consequences of the universality is that it allows to translate formulas which hold in $\Omega^*$ to every other oriented cohomology theory $A^*$, by making use of $\vartheta_A$.
 In particular, if the given formula has a classical version in either $\CH^*$ or $K^0$, then one is supposed to recover it.
 On the other hand, it is not always the case that properties that hold for the Chow ring or the Grothendieck ring will lift to algebraic cobordism.